Overview: What are cardiac arrhythmias?

 Even people with a healthy heart repeatedly notice that their heart beats unusually.
 This is not a cause for concern and does not require treatment.

 Therapy is useful if certain diseases underlie the cardiac arrhythmia.
-For example, if heart failure underlies the symptoms, there is a risk of sudden cardiac death.
+If, for example, the symptoms are due to advanced heart failure, there is a risk of sudden cardiac death.
 In this case, immediate treatment is required.
 The same applies if the symptoms of the cardiac arrhythmia are so severe that they affect your everyday life and dizziness attacks occur again and again or the heart beats felt up to the neck.